felixlu/awesome-stars/README.md

 - [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress o
 - [aurora-develop/aurora](https://github.com/aurora-develop/aurora) - free
 - [IceWhaleTech/CasaOS](https://github.com/IceWhaleTech/CasaOS) - CasaOS - A simple, easy-to-use, elegant open-source Personal Cloud system.
-- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue
 - [httprunner/funplugin](https://github.com/httprunner/funplugin) - HttpRunner function plugin
 - [influxdata/telegraf](https://github.com/influxdata/telegraf) - Agent for collecting, processing, aggregating, and writing metrics, logs, and other arbitrary data.
 - [deanxv/coze-discord-proxy](https://github.com/deanxv/coze-discord-proxy) - 代理Discord对话Coze-Bot，实现以API形式请求GPT4模型，提供对话、文生图、图生文、知识库检索等功能。
 - [earthly/earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
-- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 2, and other large language models.
+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, and other large language models.
 - [uber-go/nilaway](https://github.com/uber-go/nilaway) - Static analysis tool to detect potential nil panics in Go code
 - [smartystreets/goconvey](https://github.com/smartystreets/goconvey) - Go testing in the browser.
 Integrates with `go test`.
 Write behavioral tests in Go.
 - [apecloud/kubeblocks](https://github.com/apecloud/kubeblocks) - KubeBlocks is an open-source control plane software that runs and manages databases, message queues and other stateful applications on K8s.